cybercongress/launch-kit/cyber_address_converter/README.md

 ## Ethereum to cyber

-For converting `ethereum` addresses into `cyber` copy prepared previously `ethereum.csv` file from `../ethereum_gift_tool/data/ethereum.csv` to the current repo
+For converting `ethereum` addresses into `cyber` copy the previously prepared `ethereum.csv` file from `../ethereum_gift_tool/data/ethereum.csv` to the current repo

 ```bash
 cp ../ethereum_gift_tool/data/ethereum.csv ethereum.csv
 ```

-Also, you need `ethereum` public keys for converting.
-If you have alredy synced `parity` node synced at least `8080808` block you can just copy `eth-pubkeys` to the current directory.
+Also, you will need the `ethereum` public keys for converting.
+If you have alredy synced `parity` node (synced at least to `8080808` blocks), you can just copy `eth-pubkeys` to the current directory.
 Otherwise you need to collect them.
 Run:

 ```bash
 ./cyber collect-ethereum-keys --node-url=http://localhost:8546 --threads=10
 ```
 This script connects to a web3 client and pulls transaction data from the blockchain.
-In particular, it extracts r,v,s signature components of each transaction and calculates the secp256k1 public key associated with the Ethereum account that created the transaction.
-Collected data are stored in LevelDb as current sub-folder "eth-pubkeys".
+In particular, it extracts r,v,s signature components of each transaction, and calculates the secp256k1 public key associated with the Ethereum account that has created the transaction.
+The collected data is stored in LevelDb as current sub-folder "eth-pubkeys".

-Then you're redy for converting.
+Then, you're redy for converting.
 Run:

 ```bash
 ./cyber convert-ethereum-batch ethereum.csv eth-pubkeys --acc-prefix=cyber